PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/OCR.en.md

 <tr>
 <td><code>ocrResults</code></td>
 <td><code>object</code></td>
 <td>OCR results.
-The array length is 1 (for image input) or the smaller of the document page count and 10 (for PDF input).
+The array length is 1 (for image input) or the number of document pages  (for PDF input).
 For PDF input, each element in the array represents the processing result for each page of the PDF file.</td>
 </tr>
 <tr>
 <td><code>dataInfo</code></td>